 Nutrition plays a crucial role in maintaining good mental health, and caregivers should prioritize their own well-being by incorporating mood-boosting foods into their diet.
 The food we consume has a direct impact on our brain chemistry and can influence our mood and overall mental well-being.
 By choosing foods that are rich in nutrients and known to support mental health, caregivers can take proactive steps to protect their mental well-being.

 One way to prioritize mental health through nutrition is by incorporating foods that are high in omega-3 fatty acids, such as fatty fish like salmon and sardines.
-Omega-3 fatty acids are essential for brain health and have been linked to a reduced risk of and anxiety.
+Omega-3 fatty acids are essential for brain health and have been linked to a reduced risk of depression and anxiety.
 Caregivers can also include foods rich in antioxidants, such as berries and dark chocolate, which help protect the brain from oxidative stress and inflammation.

 Additionally, caregivers should focus on consuming foods that support gut health, as the gut and brain are closely connected.
 Probiotic-rich foods like yogurt and fermented vegetables can help maintain a healthy gut microbiome, which has been linked to improved mood and reduced symptoms of anxiety and depression.
 Including whole grains, lean proteins, and plenty of fruits and vegetables in the diet can also provide essential nutrients and support overall mental well-being.